 All animals are thought to have traits and sometimes even lore that is specific to it, which creates an idea of what that animal can teach us.
 Let us take ‘cat’ as an example.
 Most cats are extremely proficient hunters, through honing their senses and trusting their instincts they are able to catch other creatures and live off the flesh of others.
 They are so adept at hunting that they are able to sleep most of the day, and anyone with a domestic cat will know how excellent they are at stretches, relaxing, and looking comfortable no matter where they sleep!

-These are very simplistic interpretations of 'cat', but on a basic level we can see that cat energy teaches us how to see opportunity and take advantage of it so skilfully that we are better able to relax and ameliorate stress.
-'Cat' may also teach us to relax, to stretch more and to feel more confident within our body.
+These are very simplistic interpretations of ‘cat’, but on a basic level we can see that cat teaches us how to see opportunity and take advantage of it so skilfully that we are better able to relax and ameliorate stress.
+‘Cat’ may also teach us to relax, to stretch more and to feel more confident within our body.
 So a very simple interpretation of cat will have more complex implications that may restructure our lives so that we are able to both lead a richer and more rewarding lifestyle.
-In return for this 'wisdom', we can honour cat by researching them, donating to animal centres, or even simply sending our mental thanks outwards to nature.
+In return for this wisdom, we can honour cat by researching them, donating to animal centres, or even simply sending our mental thanks outwards to nature.

 Those of us who follow a spiritual path that seeks to reconnect with nature often try to interpret the messages of these animals.
-The best way to understand what an animal energy is teaching you, is by observing it, through research, and more successfully - through simply asking the animal itself either through meditation, visualisation or journeying.
+The best way to understand what an animal energy is teaching you, is by observing it, through research, and more successfully – through simply asking the animal itself either through meditation, visualisation or journeying.
 Websites like this one can offer assistance, but ultimately, all the tools to learn how to interpret an animal’s teachings lie with you, for you are an animal also, and possess an ability to learn.

 Animals are not the only energies that can come into our lives and influence it, consider rocks, plants, and even certain spaces of land which each have their own spirits that embody it and give it life.
 Think of places in nature that have special meaning to you, what have they taught you?
 Think of any plants or rocks that you admire, what do they represent to you?

-It is possible to develop close relationships with animal guides, which in turn can help us to understand our places in nature, and our most instinctive or wild aspects with better clarity.
-These animals can help us spiritually, and literally, though it is not recommended that you try and be 'friends' with them in the real world if they are by nature a wild animal!
+It is possible to develop close relationships with animal companions, which in turn can help us to understand our places in nature, and our most instinctive or wild aspects with better clarity.
+These animals can help us spiritually, and literally, though it is not recommended that you try and be ‘friends’ with them in the real world if they are by nature a wild animal!
 Respect their wildness, and try not to tame animals naturally resistant to domestication.

-When an animal gives us guidance, we are able to give it much in return.
+When an animal gives us guidance and companionship, we are able to give it much in return.
 We can give it our respect and humbleness, we are able to give it love and in some cases fear if it is a dangerous animal teaching us harsh lessons.
 We can also support it through donations if it is endangered, education if it is misunderstood, or through further research, observation and learning.